In this section

 Outstanding Fontan procedure outcomes

 Children undergoing Fontan surgery are older and at less risk than when they were newborns facing open heart surgery, so survival rates are generally high – especially at Children's Hospital of Wisconsin, where they exceed 99 percent.
-Congenital heart surgeons at Children's are among the few in the nation board certified in congenital heart surgery.
-Our congenital heart surgery program is 3-star rated by the Society of Thoracic Surgeons, the highest rating they grant.
-See our overall pediatric congenital surgery outcomes.
+Our program consistently outperforms when it comes to congenital heart surgery outcomes for even the most complex types of heart disease, as evaluated by the Society of Thoracic Surgeons.
+Learn more about our heart surgery outcomes.

 Fontan Survivorship and Advanced Therapies Program